Have You Seen This Ghost?

-Have You Seen This Ghost? is the tenth official studio album from Sopor Aeternus & the Ensemble of Shadows and the second part of the trilogy A Triptychon of GHOSTS (or El Sexorcismo de Anna-Varney Cantodea), which includes the EPs A Strange Thing to Say and Children of the Corn.
+Have You Seen This Ghost? is the tenth official studio album from Sopor Aeternus and The Ensemble of Shadows and the second part of the trilogy A Triptychon of GHOSTS (or El Sexorcismo de Anna-Varney Cantodea), which includes the EPs A Strange Thing to Say and Children of the Corn.

 The album was first released in April 2011 in two different forms.
 One of which was a 128-page hardcover book format (limited to 1999 copies) which contained the album and a DVD for the music video of "It Is Safe To Sleep Alone."
 The other, a 2-LP vinyl (limited to 693 copies) on purple colored wax.
 Both limited editions are signed and numbered by Anna-Varney Contodea herself.
 The standard jewel Case Edition was released in August 2011.